latheesan-k/MercuryBot-Deploy/README.md

 make up
 ```

-Mercury bot will be running on: https://your-server-ip
+MercuryBot will be running on: https://your-server-ip

 ### 5) Available Make Commands

-* `up` Turn on the application
+* `up` Turn on / restart the application
 * `down` Turn off the application
 * `upgrade` Download the latest version & restart the application
 * `status` View the status of the running application